abraunegg/onedrive/docs/SharePoint-Shared-Libraries.md

 mkdir ~/.config/SharePoint_My_Library_Name
 ```

-Create a new local folder to store the SharePoint Library data in
+Create a new local folder to store the SharePoint Library data in:
 ```text
 mkdir ~/SharePoint_My_Library_Name
 ```